wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-2fa-server-with-kotlin-and-ktor.md

 }
 ```

-> In this tutorial whole Ktor application code will be stored in the `Application.kt` file.
+> In this tutorial, all the Ktor application code will be stored in the `Application.kt` file.

-Click on a green arrow next to the `main` function to run the application (this will create a new run configuration in the IDE):
+Click on the green arrow next to the `main` function to run the application (this will create a new run configuration in the IDE):

 ![Run app](run-app.png)

-Open the `http://localhost:8080/` URL in your browser to test if the application is working correctly - "2FA app is working" will be displayed:
+Navigate to `http://localhost:8080/` in your browser to test if the application is working correctly—"2FA app is working" should be displayed:

 ![App is working](app-is-working.png)

-## Set developement mode
+## Set Developement Mode

-Enabling `development` mode allows the `Ktor` application to display more detailed debugging information in the IDE, e.g. call-stack.
+Enabling development mode allows the Ktor application to display more detailed debugging information in the IDE, such as call-stack.
 It will help with development and diagnosing issues.

-Open `resources/application.conf` file and add `development = true`:
+Open the `resources/application.conf` file and add `development = true`:

 ```
 ktor {